The Arab Spring's Forgotten Uprising

 They accused them of having links to other countries and banned Ahwazi parties, and being a threat to the state and to God.
 They also arrested a lot of my friends and some of my teachers.
 They’re targeting the educated.
 When my friend, Mohammed Asakira, was in detention, the intelligence services killed his 14-year-old son and wouldn’t let Mohammed attend the funeral.

 I only had one option at that point, and that was to flee.
 I first went to Orumieh in the far north to find someone to smuggle me out of the country, stayed there for one day, then hiked through the mountains into Turkey the next day and started my journey to the UK.

-Are you worried the Iranian intelligence services might come after you?
+Do you fear the Iranian intelligence services coming after you?

 They haven’t come for me yet, but I know they're looking for all Ahwazi dissidents.
 I don’t really know what’s going to happen, but I’m ready for anything.

 You've mentioned before that Ahwazi refugees are safe here in the UK, but not in other European countries?

 When I left Turkey, I only wanted to go to a western European nation, because they’re so much better organised and democratic.
 There’s poverty and corruption in eastern Europe, so it’s easy for Iran to operate there against Ahwazi activists.
 There’s a strong Ahwazi community in western and northern Europe.

 Kamil's four friends and two cousins, five of whom face the death penalty.